almson/almson-refcount/README.md

 There is no finalization mechanism which tries to call `destroy` in case you forget to call release!
 Finalization presents big challenges, including concurrency issues and even premature finalization, especially in the general case.
 (If you insist on having finalizers, you can still use them or the higher-performance `java.lang.ref.Cleaner`.)

 Instead, there is a clever leak detection system.
-It uses a similar mechanism to finalization.
-Because its only responsibility is detecting leaks and recording debugging info, there is nothing you need to do to make it work correctly (except turn it on).
+It uses a similar mechanism to finalization, however because its only responsibility is detecting leaks and recording debugging info, there is nothing you need to do to make it work correctly.

 # Example